Graduated News

 About Us

 Every day, something happens in the world your children should know about.
 A vote in Congress.
 A breakthrough in medicine.
 A conflict overseas.
 A record broken, a law overturned, a discovery made.
-Graduated News takes today’s real headlines and rewrites each story into six reading-level versions — from Grade 4 through Grade 12.
-Same facts.
+Graduated News takes today's real headlines and rewrites each story into six reading-level versions, from Grade 4 through Grade 12.
 Same story.
-Written for where they are, not where someone decided they should be.
+Written six ways.

 How the reading levels work